JobNmadu/Dyn4cast/README.md

 5.  `MallowsCP` for determining the the Mallows CP.

+6.  `Linearsystems` for linear regression model with some transformation.

 ## Things the package can do

 The package is capable of computing, estimating, predicting and